jontewks/heroku-buildpack-puppeteer-firefox/README.md

 $ heroku buildpacks:add https://github.com/jontewks/heroku-buildpack-puppeteer-firefox.git
 ```

-You'll also need to add an environment variable of `PUPPETEER_PRODUCT=firefox` on heroku.
+You'll also need to add an environment variable of `PUPPETEER_PRODUCT=firefox` on heroku so firefox will be installed instead of chromium.

 ## Issues